Bachelor's Degree (BS) in Biosystems Engineering

 Accelerated Pathway

 This program is part of the Accelerated Master's Pathways program.
-If you plan to obtain a related master's degree, this program can save you time and money with dual credit hours when you sign up.
+If you plan to obtain a master's degree, AMP can save you time and money with dual credit hours by signing-up when you have earned between 60-105 credit hours as an undergraduate student at UK.

-“Biosystems engineering opens you up to so many possibilities.
+Register Now“Biosystems engineering opens you up to so many possibilities.
 Now that I’ve found this passion, I feel prepared to go anywhere.”

 Katharine Estep